Inspiration / Home Tour / Holiday Home Tour: An Idyllic A-Frame Cabin in Hood River, Oregon

 If you’ve been following along with Scandinavian-inspired home design, there’s a good chance you’ve already heard this word before.
 Lagom is a Swedish word that roughly translates to “just the right amount.”
 The general idea is that you hone your interior aesthetic based on your preference—adding or removing items until the room feels complete but not cluttered.

 Case in point, Dawn's cabin has a cohesive yet calming palette with pops of color sprinkled in.
-Below, the bedding provides just enough texture, while the material mix from the greenery, throw pillows, and table lamp adds visual variety.
+Below, the bedding, opens in a new tab provides just enough texture, while the material mix from the greenery, throw pillows, opens in a new tab, and table lamp, opens in a new tab adds visual variety.